The Masterclass Sheepdog Training Video Series

 Overview: Over the years I have come across at least one quite well-known sheepdog trainer (and many pet trainers), who recommended using commands as praise.
 For example, if we sit our dog down, then instead of just saying “good dog”, these trainers recommend saying “good sit down”.

-In this video, I answer the question of whether this will get better results (and why, or why not), or whether it is infact counter-productive.
+In this video, I answer the question of whether this will get better results when sheepdog training (and why, or why not), or whether it is infact counter-productive.

 Running time: 5 minutes